CraigMammalton1/Team-Fortress-2-Files/README.txt

 Team-Fortress-2-Files
 =====================

-add to /teamfortress2/tf/custom/anyname/
+add to /teamfortress2/tf/custom/userstuff/

 direct questions to steamcommunity.com/id/craigmammalton

-custom config

-The HUD I use can be found here: http://teamfortress.tv/forum/thread/13542-broeselhud-blue-edit
+The HUD I use can be found here: http://teamfortress.tv/forum/thread/981-rayshud

 The hitsound I use can be found here: http://tf2dingalings.com/sound/details/256